Most recently updated on August 1, 2022

 On May 4, 2014, Needles recorded a temperature of 102 degrees with a dew point of minus 38 degrees for a relative humidity of 0.33 percent, a measurement that tied an afternoon in Iran for the lowest value ever recorded on Earth.

-Weather and water aside, Needles also has its cultural lore.
+Weather aside, Needles also has its cultural lore.

 In the comic strip “Peanuts,” Snoopy’s brother Spike lived in the desert near Needles, owing to the fact that Charles Schultz, the creator of the comic strip, lived here for two years as a boy.